When Your Spouse is In the Nursing Home, Get Better Results with the Right Actions and Advice

 And if you go to the Medicaid Office for help, you’ll likely hear that you need to spend half of your money (or more!) and apply again later after you’ve spent much of your hard-earned retirement assets.

 Don’t let that happen to you!
-With the right help you can make sure your spouse gets needed nursing home care, without going broke.
+With the right help you can make sure your spouse gets the necessary nursing home care, without going broke.
 The key is to use a Federal and State rule in a way that we’ve helped clients for years.
 But don’t expect to hear about it from the Medicaid Office.

 For couples with one spouse in a nursing home, your family’s future depends on these 4 letters: “CSRA.”
 That stands for the Community Spouse Resource Allowance.
 It’s the amount of money that a healthy spouse can keep and still qualify the ill spouse for Medicaid in the nursing home.
 The CSRA amount, which the healthy spouse can keep by law, is one-half of the countable assets up to a maximum number set each year.
 In 2015, it is about $119,000.
 For example, if the couple has $150,000, the healthy spouse can keep $75,000.
 If they have $250,000, the healthy spouse only can keep the $119,220.